Editor’s note: Smoope still appears to be going but no active news on them since 2014. (1 April 2017)

 What’s the next step for smoope?

 We’re very happy with the progress we’ve made in the past few weeks/months.
 I mean it took us about nine weeks from idea to prototype and another three weeks until we incorporated our baby.
-Our main focus at the moment is to gather a great team (we’re hiring!), successfully launch our product publicly and simply have fun and kick ass in 2014.
+Our main focus at the moment is to gather a great team (we’re hiring!), successfully launch our product publicly and simply have fun and kick ass year.